 124 Jinxian Lu, near Maoming Nan Lu. 进贤路124号近茂名南路.
 Tel: 6256 0301

-We love this little slice of bustling late night action in Shanghai so much we created our Night Markets tour around it.
+We love this little slice of bustling late night action in Shanghai so much we created our former Night Markets tour around it.
 Available on Monday & Thursday nights (and occasionally Saturdays during our busy season), we try the crawfish, snake (for those who are brave enough!), Hong Kong style puddings and skewers here.
 Then we head to a second night market to show you a different side of Shanghai Supper.

 Di Shui Dong